GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### One of the important implications of technical debt is that it must be serviced.
-If the debt grows large enough, eventually the company will spend more on servicing its debt than it invests in increasing the value of its other assets.
+> ### The magic of a computer lies in its ability to become almost anything you can imagine, as long as you can explain exactly what that is.
 >
-> ~ *Steve McConnell*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts